jpignata/somanymachines/content/tx/using-go-and-aws-parameter-store-for-portable-cli-tools.md

 ---
 title: "Using Go and AWS Parameter Store to Build Portable CLI Tools"
-date: 2019-05-21T12:00:00-04:00
+date: 2019-05-21T22:00:00-04:00
 type: post
 dek: "How do you keep all of the random scripts you use working across systems?
-Let's explore One Weird Trick to store your configuration securely on AWS's dime."
+Let's explore One Weird Trick to share your configuration securely on AWS's dime."
 ---